 Lingyu Zhang (DiDi Chuxing), Zhenhui Li (Penn State Univ.), Wei Ai (Univ. of Michigan)

-This full-day workshop at SIGIR 2018 is for professionals, researchers, and practitioners who are interested in mining and understanding big and heterogeneous data generated in transportation to improve the transportation system.
+This workshop at SIGIR 2018 is for professionals, researchers, and practitioners who are interested in mining and understanding big and heterogeneous data generated in transportation to improve the transportation system.
 We plan to have both paper presentations and invited talks.
 This workshop would be sponsored by Didi Chuxing, with other committee members from the Pennsylvania State University and the University of Michigan.
 Topics include social media mining for intelligent transportation, searching and ranking in transportation contexts, and classification, recommendation and clustering on traffic networks.

 Laura Dietz (Univ. of New Hampshire), Chenyan Xiong (Carnegie Mellon Univ.), Jeff Dalton (Univ. of Glasgow), Edgar Meij (Bloomberg)